ECMA-262-3 in detail. Chapter 2. Variable object.

 Data declaration

 If variables are related with the execution context, it should know where its data are stored and how to get them.
-This mechanism is called as variable object.
+This mechanism is called a variable object.

 declared in the context.

-Schematically and for examples, it is possible to present variable object as normal ECMAScript object:
+Schematically and for examples, it is possible to present variable object as a normal ECMAScript object:

 VO = {};

-And as we said, VO is a property of the execution context:
+And as we said, VO is a property of an execution context:

 activeExecutionContext = {